 When a tooth needs to be removed due to infection, it is not uncommon to have lost bone around the infected tooth.
 In these cases, various types of bone grafting can be done simultaneously when the tooth is removed to facilitate the placement of a dental implant at a later date.

 We have special software on our computer that allows us to evaluate your dental CT scan in three dimensions for bone quality, bone quantity, and bone location.
 These dimensions enable the best possible placement of your dental implants.
 As a result, it allows us to work closely and smoothly with your restorative dentist to ensure an ideal result where your dental implants are concerned.

-Once your dental implant restoration is completed, it is important to keep the area clean and infection-free.
+Once your dental implant restoration is completed, keeping the area clean and infection-free is important.
 Dental implants can accumulate plaque and tartar just as teeth can.
 Whether you have just one tooth replaced by an implant or several, a professional cleaning schedule will be necessary to keep your implants healthy.
-The time interval for these professional cleanings will be determined by your individual needs.
+Your individual needs will determine the time interval for these professional cleanings.

 At Wambaugh Dental, we want to ensure that your dental health is the best that it can be.
 Therefore, if you need dental implants, we want to make that possible.
 Reach out to Wambaugh Dental today at 844.508.1034, or contact us online to learn more about our dental options.